Study AbroadBefore You Go

 Traveling during personal time is encouraged and can add significant value to the study abroad experience!

 You are strongly encouraged to travel at the end of your program.
 In Europe, Eurail passes provide economical unlimited rail travel to many European countries.
-Catalogs and order forms are available in the Study Abroad office.
+Visit Rail Europe for more information.

 Europe’s leading train and coach app.
 Trainline, a one-stop-shop for train and coach travel.

 A low cost, dormitory style accommodations and are much cheaper than hotels.
 They are available in over 60 countries.
 One of the largest concentrations of hostels is in Europe.
 Hostel cards can be purchased prior to departure or after arrival.

 Tips & advice for traveling & studying abroad